Congruence for lattice path models with filter restrictions and long steps: On Decomposition of for at Roots of Unity

 Consider the auxiliary lattice path model with filter restrictions of type $1$, in the presence of steps

 and denote it as $\mathcal{L}_U$.
-The arrangement of steps for points of $\mathcal{L}_U$ is depicted in Figure \ref{malpm}.
+The arrangement of steps for points of $\mathcal{L}_U$ is depicted in {Figure} \ref{malpm}.

-Now fix $q=e^{\frac{\pi i}{l}}$ and $l$ is odd.
+Now, fix $q=e^{\frac{\pi i}{l}}$ and $l$ is odd.
 Category $\mathbf{Rep}(U_q(sl_2))$ is the category of representations of $U_q(sl_2)$, a quantized universal enveloping algebra of $sl_2$ with divided powers.
 Consider tensor product decomposition of a tensor power of fundamental $U_q(sl_2)$-module

 where $M^{(l)}_{T(k)}(N)$ is the multiplicity of $T(k)$ in tensor product decomposition.
-We are considering tensor powers of a tilting module, and as category of tilting modules is closed under finite tensor products, it can be decomposed into direct sum of tilting modules.
+We consider the tensor powers of a tilting module, and as a category of tilting modules is closed under finite tensor products, it can be decomposed into a direct sum of tilting modules.
 The highest weight of $T(k)$ can be written as $k=lk_1+k_0$.
-Grothendieck ring of the category of tilting modules over $U_q(sl_2)$ at odd roots of unity gives the following tensor product rules
+The Grothendieck ring of the category of tilting modules over $U_q(sl_2)$ at odd roots of unity gives the following tensor product \mbox{rules (\cite{TPR,LPRS})}

-\begin{theorem}\cite{LPRS} The multiplicity of the tilting $U_q(sl_2)$-module $T(k)$ in the decomposition of $T(1)^{\otimes N}$ is equal to the weighted number of lattice paths on $\mathcal{L}_U$ connecting $(0,0)$ and $(k,N)$ with weights given by multiplicities of elementary steps $\mathbb{S}_U$. \end{theorem} \begin{proof} Tensor product rules allow the following recursive description of multiplicities
+\begin{theorem}[\cite{LPRS}] The multiplicity of the tilting $U_q(sl_2)$-module $T(k)$ in the decomposition of $T(1)^{\otimes N}$ is equal to the weighted number of lattice paths on $\mathcal{L}_U$ connecting $(0,0)$ and $(k,N)$ with weights given by multiplicities of elementary steps $\mathbb{S}_U$. \end{theorem} \begin{proof} Tensor product rules allow the following recursive description of multiplicities

-This recursion coincides with the recursion for weighted numbers of paths descending from $(0,0)$ to $(k,N)$ in lattice path model $\mathcal{L}_U$.
+{This} recursion coincides with the recursion for weighted numbers of paths descending from $(0,0)$ to $(k,N)$ in lattice path model $\mathcal{L}_U$.
 The latter is depicted in Figure \ref{malpm}. \end{proof} The main goal of the following section is to obtain the explicit formula by combinatorial means, mainly counting lattice paths in modification $\mathcal{L}_U$ of the auxiliary lattice path model.

-\section{Counting paths}
+\section{Counting Paths}

-Consider lattice path model $\mathcal{L}_U$.
+Consider the lattice path model $\mathcal{L}_U$.
 From now on, following Definition \ref{multws}, we denote by multiplicity function in the $j$-th strip $\tilde{M}^j_{(M,N)}$ the weighted number of paths in set

 with the endpoint $(M,N)$ that lies within $(j-1)l-1 \leq M \leq jl-2$

 where